anhr/loadScriptNodeJS/README.md

 ## Packaged Builds
 The easiest way to use loadScript in your code is by using the built source at `build/loadScript.js`.
-These built JavaScript files bundle all the necessary dependencies to run TreeElement.
+These built JavaScript files bundle all the necessary dependencies to run loadScript.

 In your `head` tag, include the following code:
 ```html